Pinaute/gpxtoimages/README.md

 Convert a GPX file into a list of images (one per second) with th e speed.
 Then you can include the diaporama in a video.

 ## Examples
-gpxtoimages.py -g ~/12.gpx -o ~/images
+`python2 gpxtoimages.py -g ~/my-file.gpx -o ~/images`
-gpxtoimages.py -h
+To see help: `python2 gpxtoimages.py -h`

 ## Includes images in video
 In kdenlive you import a diaporama with settings:
-- file type: png
+- file type: .png
 - image duration: 1sec

 ## Acknowledgements